Kawa-oneechan/psk/notes.md

 The coordinate system is Y+ up, X+ right.
 For rotation, in a `glm::vec3`, X is roll, Y is pitch, and Z is yaw, or rather that's how it works for the camera.
 For models, Y is yaw?
 So consider this whole part a **WIP**.

+## MSBT

+Why is it still called *Message Studio Binary Text*?
+It's not done in Message Studio, and it's not binary.
+This thing needs a rename!

+But whatever.

+Commands are inserted like fucked-up HTML tags, like `<color:3>` or `<str:player>`.

+### Pre-processed

+Preprocessed commands purely replace themselves with other text and/or commands, such as `<str:...>`, which substitutes in a particular string like the player's name.

+### Live

+Live commands affect the text as it gets displayed, or something out of the dialogue box like the speaker's animations, such as `<delay:...>`, `<break>`, `<color:...>`, or `<emote:...>`.

+### Custom

+By adding entries to `msbt/content.json`, you can hook up your own preprocessed commands.

+If the entry is a bare string, the command is replaced by that string.
+So `"foo": "bar"` means `<foo>` is replaced with `bar`.

+If the entry is a string that *specifies a `.lua` file though*, that file's content will be used.
+The command and all its arguments (as done by splitting on `:`) will be available as the `msbt` variable.
+The script is expected to return a string. `msbt[1]` will be the command's name, while `msbt[0]` is nothing because Lua is dumb.

 ## Assorted other crap

 House stuff, exterior: